 The Midnight Records mail order catalogue in the 80s listed performers like Camera Obscure under "Adult Pop".
 String-laden, innocent-at-heart pop ballads.
 Camera Obscura is (rightfully) often compared to Belle & Sebastian but on this one I hear a lot of Mazzy Star, too.

-Big Boss Man / Full English Beat Breakfast
+Big Boss Man / Full Eng

 Over the years I've grabbed every hammond-driven, high-speed, 60s-informed R&B instrumental album I could get my hands on.
 In recent years my interest has waned a bit as the sound has become a bit repetetive for my ears.
 The new Big Boss Man release, however, is excellent: tight, super-groovy and surprisingly variable in style.
 I dig it.
 Cover is disgusting, though :)

-Felt / Felt 3 (A Tribute to Rosie Perez)
+Felt / Felt 3 (A T

 Slug and Murs never let down but this album is my winner because of Aesop Rock's production.
 He once again provides beats made from a fine mix of dark guitar-riffs with industrial tones and heavy drums.
 Sonically very satisfying and far, far away from mainsttream hip hop.